ropensci/roweb3/content/blog/2021-11-23-how-i-test-cffr/index.md

   - testing
   - testthat
 slug: how-i-test-cffr
-tweet: How I Test cffr on ~2.000 Packages using GitHub Actions and r-universe by @dhernangomez
+tweet: How I test cffr on ~2.000 packages using GitHub Actions & r-universe by @dhernangomez
 ---

 When GitHub announced [support for CITATION.cff